Ducnguyen147/LearningWebsite/README.md

 Students’ regulation of Eötvös Loránd University (ELTE Regulations Vol. II.
 74/C. § ) states that as long as a student presents another student’s work - or at least the significant part of it - as his/her own performance, it will count as a disciplinary fault.
 The most serious consequence of a disciplinary fault can be dismissal of the student from the University.

 To run the application:
-composer install
+composer install/
-npm install
+npm install/
-npm run build
+npm run build/
-php artisan migrate:fresh
+php artisan migrate:fresh/
-php artisan db:seed --class=LmsSeeder
+php artisan db:seed --class=LmsSeeder/
-php artisan serve
+php artisan serve/